-Hundreds of people across the district have attended a training sessions and borrowed one of our cameras over the last four winters.
-If you are one of them, and would like to borrow the camera again, for example to see the impact of changes you have made to your house, just get in touch using the form below.
+Hundreds of people across the district have attended an information session and borrowed one of our cameras over the last four winters.
+If you are one of them, and would like to borrow the same camera again, for example to see the impact of changes you have made to your house, just get in touch using the form below.

 With thanks to our local Herts County Councillors